 If you have mad skills in the kitchen, why not share your wonderful and delicious creations with others and get paid for that?

 Start your own cooking business!
 Of course, we recommend you start small and then build up your business.
-You can cater to a small party, and if your food is appreciated, you can bet that you’ll get at least one catering offer from it.
+You can cater to a small party, and if your food is appreciated, you can bet that you’ll get at least one catering offer.

 38. Event Planner

-Whether if it’s planning a wedding, birthday party, or corporate event, people are looking for organized individuals to do most of the event planning for them.
+Whether planning a wedding, birthday party, or corporate event, people are looking for organized individuals to do most of the event planning for them.

-While you can run a reality business from your home, as long as you have your state’s real estate license, you still need to show potential buyers the home.
+While you can run a reality business from your home, you still need to show potential buyers the home as long as you have your state’s real estate license.
 But don’t forget that you also have to prepare the house for showing.

 Thanks to technology, you can become a virtual realtor where you can show a property without being there in person.